jbarrios23/MessangiAndroidSDK/README.md

        LocalBroadcastManager.getInstance(this).unregisterReceiver(mReceiver);
         super.onDestroy();
     }
-Unregister Receiver in actinvtiy main.
+Unregister Receiver in main Activity.

-If you want to get a response from the fetch device request you should implement a LocalBroadcastReceiver in the main activity:
+If you want to get a response from the fetch device request you should implement a LocalBroadcastReceiver in the main Activity:

 ```java
 private BroadcastReceiver mReceiver=new BroadcastReceiver() {